dojo/docs/dojo/setStyle.rst

 ``dojo.setStyle()`` is a companion function for `dojo.style <dojo/style>`_.
 It sets styles on a node.

-Since 1.7 it is an alias of style.set in dojo/dom-style.
+Since dojo 1.7, dojo.setStyle has been kept in dojo/_base/html as a compatibility of dojo version before, it is an alias of style.set in dojo/dom-style.

 =====
 Usage